Kentucky Wildcats football: Florida

+Indiana

+The Wildcats also have an out-of-conference rivalry with Indiana.
+The Hoosiers played the Wildcats annually from 1987 until 2005 in what was known as the "Bourbon Barrel" game.
+The two teams played for a trophy called the "Bourbon Barrel" from 1987 until both schools mutually agreed to retire the trophy in 1999 following the alcohol-related death of a Kentucky football player.
+The two teams last met on September 17, 2005, with Indiana winning 38–14; Indiana leads the overall series (18–17–1).

 Louisville

 First played in 1912, Louisville-Kentucky football series was revived in 1994 after the success of the basketball series that restarted in 1983.
 They played the first four games of the renewed series at Commonwealth Stadium (now Kroger Field) until Papa John's Cardinal Stadium (PJCS) was completed in 1997, at which time they began rotating the series between Louisville, Kentucky and Lexington, Kentucky.
 The two teams play for the Governor's Cup Trophy.
-Kentucky leads the series 19–15, but trails the modern series 15–13.
+Kentucky leads the series 20–15, but trails the modern series 15–14.
 Kentucky played Louisville in the Cardinals' first 4 seasons and twice in the 1920s, holding the Cardinals scoreless in all contests.
 Kentucky then left the SIAA in 1922 to become a charter member of the Southeastern Conference and limited its play of in-state schools.
 It would be 70 years before these two in-state rivals faced each other again.

 In 2013, it was announced that the game would be moved to the final game of the season following Louisville's 2014 move to the ACC.
 This scheduling change fits with other end-of-year SEC vs. ACC rivalry games, such as Georgia vs. Georgia Tech, Florida vs. Florida State and South Carolina vs. Clemson.

 In 2018, Kentucky beat Louisville 56–10, winning by the largest margin since the rivalry restarted in 1994.
 The largest ever win in the rivalry was also by Kentucky which they won 73–0 in 1922, before the series went dormant.

 In 2019, Kentucky beat Louisville 45–13.
 Kentucky quarterback Lynn Bowden broke the SEC record for yards rushing by a QB in a game with 284 total individual rushing yards.
 Also, the Wildcats broke their single game rushing record with 517 rushing yards against the Cardinals.

-Kentucky leads the series 19–15 as of the conclusion of the 2022 season.
+Kentucky leads the series 20–15 as of the conclusion of the 2023 season.